LingZ1993/blended_project_1/README.md

 # Risk Factors for Cardiovascular disease

 ## Group Members:
-Ling Zhang, Nick Guild, Cedric Larue and Teale Foster
+Nick Guild, Cedric Larue, Ling Zhang, and Teale Foster

 ## Communication Protocols
 Group members uses Slack and messages for communications and also using Zoom for group meetings.